Happy Best Friends Day!

 That one is adapted from a post I wrote over at my marriage blog, Loving Life at Home.
 If you haven’t already read it, you can follow this link to do so: Fostering Friendship with Your Spouse

-If you like these printables, you’ll find lots of similar pages and activities in my devotional journals.
+If you like these printables, you’ll find lots of similar pages and activities in my growing series of devotional journals.
 At over 200 pages a piece, they are packed with writing prompts, coloring pages, word studies, and lots and lots of Bible verses.
-Here’s what readers are saying about them.

 I homeschooled my girls until my youngest went into 7th grade.
 I wouldn’t trade the special relationship that they have for anything.
 Homeschooling was an enormous blessing for our family.
 Jennifer, you are a huge blessing for homeschoolers by sharing so much wisdom and experience.
 Thank you, and God bless you along with all of your sweet family.